srijan-paul/srijan-paul.github.io/src/content/blog/web3.md

-I've worked on NFT projects in the past which has taught me a lot, and introduced me to some great people.
+I've worked on NFT projects in the past which have taught me a lot, and introduced me to some great people.
 While I recognise the skills and reverence of engineers in this domain, I'm unable to onboard myself on this idea.

 If you're a blockchain enthusiast reading this, know that I understand completely where you stand.